ltarran/ltarran/README.md

 - **Love of fantasy fiction**

-I use to make great myspace and angelfires back in the day
+I use to make great myspace and angelfire pages back in the day